 Whether you are camping out overnight or just setting up your rods early in the morning or late at night, you must invest in a good quality bivvy light.
 The last thing you want is to miss that opportunity to land that elusive catch because you couldn’t get up and out of your shelter quick enough because the light you choose let you down.

 That is why we felt it was important to help make the decision of which light you are going to choose from the literally thousands of products there are out there.
-Below we have picked out 8 products that we would happily recommend to you for all your carping bivvy illumination needs.
+Below we have picked out 8 bivvy lights that we would happily recommend to you for all your fishing bivvy illumination needs and to make sure you have the best bivvy setup.

 1. Ridge Monkey Bivvy Light Pro IR Lite Li-ion Battery

-First up we have this very practical and stylish light bar from Ridge Monkey.
+First up on our best bivvy light list, we have this very practical and stylish Ridgemonkey bivvy lite.
 The brand has already established itself as an innovator when it comes to tackle options.
 Therefore, it should come as no real surprise that their lighting options for bivvies would be to the same standard with regards to the design, battery light and reliability.

-The Pro IR is one of the best on the market and certainly one of the most popular.
-Unlike many traditional bivvy lights, that are often just white and red, you have the choice of three different colours, including the rather fetching green.
+The Pro IR is one of the best on the market and certainly a popular item.
+Unlike many traditional bivvy lights, that are often just white light and a red light, you have the choice of three different colours, including the rather fetching green.

-Everything can be controlled at the touch of a button, on the handy remote control.
+Everything on this light can be controlled at the touch of a button, on the handy remote control.
 This means that you can switch the light on or off as need be even when it’s out of arm’s reach when you are relaxing in your bed chair.

-The rechargeable lithium-ion battery that powers the Elite IR provides 180 hours of continuous illumination, which means you will get a full week out of it before needing to recharge it. given that it is dust and waterproof to a high standard and features magnetic fittings for versatile and flexible setup wherever you need it in your bivvy, it’s hard to argue with the many industry experts and anglers who consider this to be the best option.
+The rechargeable lithium-ion battery that powers the Elite IR provides 180 hours of battery life, which means you will get a full week out of it before needing to recharge it. given that it is dust and waterproof to a high standard and features magnetic fittings for versatile and flexible setup wherever you need it in your bivvy, it’s hard to argue with the many industry experts and anglers who consider the Ridgemonkey bivvy lite to be the best option.

 2. Fox Halo Bivvy Light

-Fox is another well-known brand in the carping and angling community and their Halo bivvy light is another shining example of their commitment to designing and producing accessories that are as easy to use as they are effective.
-With it, you get the benefit of four adjustable brightness settings and incredibly compact construction.
+Second, on our best bivvy light list is a light from Fox, who is another well-known brand in the carping and angling community and their Halo bivvy light is another shining example of their commitment to designing and producing accessories that are as easy to use as they are effective.
+With it, you get the benefit of four adjustable brightness settings and incredibly compact design.

-As it comes with a magnetic base plate and a hook you can hang it up where you need it inside your bivvy, keeping it off the ground and out of your way.
+As it comes with a magnetic base plate and a hook you can hang it up where you need it inside your carp fishing bivvy, keeping it off the ground and out of your way.
 One of its best qualities is in the illumination it provides.
-Thanks to the 9 x Samsung LEDs housed inside it, you will get the benefit of exceptionally bright light, especially from such a small accessory.
+Thanks to the 9 x Samsung LED lights housed inside it, you will get the benefit of exceptionally bright light, especially from such a small accessory.

 It is particularly useful on the outside of your bivvy when you need to have as clear a view as the surrounding area.
 When you are about to land a beautiful carp, for instance.
 Although it has been designed for around 7-hours on a single charge, you may be able to get more time out of it if you are careful to only use it when you really need it.